MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.KeyVault/v3.3.1/Set-AzureRmKeyVaultAccessPolicy.md

 - The default directory of the Azure subscription in which the key vault resides.
 - The Azure directory that contains the user or application group that you are granting permissions to.

-Examples of scenarios when these conditions are not met and this cmdlet will not work are:
+Examples of scenarios when these conditions are not met and this cmdlet will not work:

 - Authorizing a user from a different organization to manage your key vault.
 Each organization has its own directory.